Coastal Vision Center Eye Exams

 What to Expect After Your Exam

-If you’re eyes were dilated, then you can expect to have difficulty with your nearsighted vision for a few hours.
+If your eyes were dilated, then you can expect to have difficulty with your nearsighted vision for a few hours.
 Your next steps will be determined by whether or not you need corrective devices or if you needed vision correction surgery.

 Getting Fitted for Contacts